 Ms. Espinoza moved to Chicago in 2009 in order to pursue her legal career at DePaul University College of Law.
 As a law student, Ms. Espinoza devoted most of her volunteer work to DePaul’s Immigration Clinic and to other grassroots organizations focused on migrant rights.
 At the same time, Ms. Espinoza was chosen as a Sullivan Fellow for Human Rights at the International Human Rights Law Institute (IHRLI), where she worked on indigenous human rights cases in conjunction with Mexican non-for-profit organizations.
 This work, allowed Ms. Espinoza to bring high-profile human rights cases before the Inter-American Commission on Human Rights (IACHR) and present oral arguments during public hearings at this institution.
 One of those cases resulted in the creation of legal precedent for the Inter-American Human Rights System.
 Ms. Espinoza obtained her Juris Doctor degree and a certificate in international and comparative law in May 2012.

 For Ms. Espinoza, immigration enforcement raises several human rights concerns.
 She believes that migrant rights ought to be zealously protected as fundamental individual rights.
-Following this believe, Ms. Espinoza began her practice as an immigration defense attorney focusing primarily on removal defense litigation and family-based immigration.
-Ms. Espinoza has worked on hundreds of immigration cases ranging from cancellations of removal, waivers, asylum, to adjustment of status cases.
-She has litigated immigration cases in five different jurisdictions including the State of Illinois, Michigan, Missouri, Georgia, and Texas.
-Ms. Espinoza’s passion and commitment for immigration law make her a valued associate attorney at Chicago Immigration Advocates.
+Following this belief, Ms. Espinoza began her practice as an immigration defense attorney focusing primarily on removal defense litigation and family-based immigration.
+Ms. Espinoza has worked on hundreds of immigration cases ranging from cancellations of removal, waivers, asylum, to adjustment of status cases, and, most notably, protection under the U.N.
+Convention Against Torture (CAT).
+Her zealous advocacy for her clients has resulted in a precedential decision from the Seventh Circuit Court of Appeals which protects the rights of those seeking CAT protection.
+Rodriguez-Molinaro v.
+Lynch.
+She has litigated immigration cases in six different jurisdictions including the State of Illinois, Michigan, Missouri, Georgia, and Texas.
+Ms. Espinoza’s passion and commitment for immigration law make her a great Chicago Immigration Advocates and our managing attorney.